Ä¢¹½ÊÓÆµ

 Overall, Horseshoe Beach’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Horseshoe Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics